Kasigee/PAH_Analysis/README.md

 # PAH_Analysis
-Code for analysing polycyclic aromatic hydrocarbons
+Code for analysing polycyclic aromatic hydrocarbons (PAHs)

 miller_PAH_analysis_wDPO.py was developed to run on a HPC across multiple CPUs.
 In the form here, it works, but has some redundant old functions that haven't been removed (at this stage).